-If you have a list of e-mails that you need to clean up, you can easily do it from your mobile device.
-This tutorial was created using an iPad running iOS 8.
-You do not need to do any fancy coding nor do you need to use a laptop computer.
-Google’s version of Sheets for the iPad lets you do this albeit the sorting is a bit different than you may be used to.
+If you have a list of e-mails you need to clean up; you can easily do it from your mobile device.
+This tutorial uses an iPad running iOS 8.
+You do not need to do any fancy coding, nor do you need to use a laptop computer.
+Google’s version of Sheets for the iPad lets you do this, albeit the sorting is slightly different than you may be used to.
 As you will see, you will have to sort the list with a function.
 The function will create a new, sorted list instead of sorting the existing one.
-It seems that the menu option to sort a list should exist, but as of early 2015 it is nowhere to be found in the spartan menus that are offered.
+It seems that the menu option to sort a list should exist, but as of early 2015, it is not in the simple menus.

 First, let’s start with a list of e-mails.
 Some good and some not so good.
-An e-mail must have certain charactersitics including always having and @ sign, having no spaces and having a .com or other domain type at the end.
+An e-mail must have certain characteristics, including always having and @ sign, having no spaces, and having a .com or other domain type at the end.

-To the right of the column containing the e-mails, the ISEMAIL function has been entered into cell B1.
+To the right of the column containing the e-mails, is the ISEMAIL function in cell B1.
 You can see the formula typed into the rectangle to the right of the blue function box.
-The syntax of the function is

 where value in this example is a reference to where the e-mail resides.
 Note that this function is designed to work on one cell at a time and does not work for a range.
 Nor does it accept any more arguments.
 It only validates the email as good or not good and outputs the result in the cell, that’s all.

 Press the checkmark after you enter the function.
 You need to get the cell to look like it does below, with a blue box around it and a little green square on the underside of the box.

 This green square tells you you can copy to formula to the cells below by dragging it with your finger.